jameshughes89/cs2XX-ComputerArchitecture/site/assignments/assignment-1/assignment-1.rst

 Provided Files
 ==============

-Incomplete Digital files are provided for the questions for Part 2.
+Incomplete Digital files are provided for the questions for Parts 2 and 3.
 These files contain tests, designated space for building circuits, and labelled inputs and outputs.

 :download:`These files can be downloaded from here. <assignment_1-dig_files.zip>`